Pavankumardontha/Greedy/README.md

 9) Merge intervals
 10) Minimum Cost to Move Chips to The Same Position
 11) Number of Burgers with No Waste of Ingredients
+12) Boats to Save People : Take the first and last element combination to fill the boat to the maximum capacity